TALK TO SALES

 The eight small business owner structures

-When starting a business, one of the most important steps is deciding which type of structure your organization will have.
+When starting a business, one of the most important steps is deciding which structure your organization will have.

-As a business owner, you get to decide what type of legal entity1 you're going to establish, as well as what kind of organization you'd like to be taxed as.
-The type of business structure you choose will determine which income tax return form you file and may impact how you structure benefits and perks for yourself, your family, and your employees.
+As a business owner, you get to pick which type of legal entity1 you want to establish and decide on the appropriate tax structure for your organization.
+The type of business structure you choose will determine which income tax return form you file.
+It may also impact how you structure benefits and perks for yourself, your family, and your employees.

 There are many forms of business ownership to choose from.
 How do you know which one is right for the organization you want to start?